Joseph Scrimshaw: Podcasts

 In February of 2012, Scrimshaw started his Obsessed podcast, which was featured on iTunes as a "Staff Favorite" in Fall of 2012 and features guests such as Virginia Corbett, Jeremy Messersmith, Paul Cornell, C. Robert Cargill, Ari Hoptman, and more discussing their various obsessions.
 In 2015, Obsessed was picked up by the Feral Audio Network.
 Other guests have included Jeff B. Davis, Bill Corbett, James Urbaniak, Ali Spagnola, Mike Drucker, Molly Lewis, Trace Beaulieu, Mary Jo Pehl, OK Go's Dan Kanopka, and Tony Thaxton.

 Continuing to explore this media, he wrote the "Death by Fire" episode of actor James Urbaniak's podcast Getting On With James Urbaniak.

 In 2013, Scrimshaw appeared in an episode of the Nerdist Writer's Podcast recorded on JoCo Cruise.

 In 2012, Scrimshaw appeared with Paul F. Tompkins on Paul and Storm's podcast in episode "Show #125: Paul Lynde as Grand Moff Tarkin (LIVE!).":

 In 2015 Scrimshaw replaced Ken Napzok as a regular co-host of the Jedi Alliance vodcast (presented by the Popcorn Talk Network) alongside Mark Donica for several episodes until March 2016, when he passed on hosting duties to John Rocha.

 In late 2015, Scrimshaw co-created the Star Wars based Forcecenter podcast feed with fellow former Jedi Alliance host Ken Napzok and writer and actress Jennifer Landa.
 He co-hosts the main show, Forcecenter, and hosts Databank Brawl, in which he and his guests make Star Wars characters fight.
+The show has been running for over 10 years and is often in the top 200 TV & Film podcasts on podcast charts.

 In 2016, Scrimshaw appeared on the Harmontown podcast with Dan Harmon, Jeff B. Davis, and Spencer Crittenden.